farahtemraz/NewsletterApplication/README.md

 #### 3. workflow.ts

-In this file, we define our workflows by specifing which activities should run for each specific workflow.
-We also specify some configurations for the workflow like startToCloseTimeout which is the time limit that the Avtivity has to begin within before it times out.
+In this file, we define our workflows by specifying which activities should run for each specific workflow.
+We also specify some configurations for the workflow like startToCloseTimeout which is the time limit that the Activity has to begin within before it times out.

 #### 4. worker.ts